vmasalov/craiglist_rss/readme.md

 Setup
 ==

- 1. Replace FEED_URL with proper url.
+ 1. Replace FEED_URL with proper URL.
+Simply search for smth on craiglist and copy/paste that URL
  2. Run `npm start` or `yarn start` command
  3. Open in browser `http://localhost:9999`